wellyowo/dope/Tutorial/P_Local_w_VS.md

         - Camera view_2 (if you have)
 - update the ip address with you ros_master_ip address

-### Remote site : ROS setting (NUC(10.42.0.2))
+### Machine2 : Remote site : ROS setting
 Remind :

-- suggest run the script for vr script and locobot script separately because of different workspace.
+- Suggest run the script for vr script and locobot script separately because of different workspace.
-- unplug another D435-camera first if you have one because due to the original script will launch a D435-camera (pyrobot)
+- Unplug another D435-camera first if you have one because due to the original script will launch a D435-camera (pyrobot)

 #### 1. Clone repo